- Last Updated Date:

 Sand and dust storms also occur.

-For emergency assistance after hours, call the Embassy of Canada in Kuwait City, Kuwait, and follow the instructions.
+For emergency assistance after hours, call the Embassy of Canada in Doha, Qatar, and follow the instructions.
 You may also call the Emergency Watch and Response Centre in Ottawa at 613-996-8885.

 - Date modified: